“Regenerative” ranching debunked.

 …are among the trendy terms for grazing fewer cattle on more land, and moving them around more so, its proponents claim, the massive soil compaction, damage to vegetation and manure pollution cattle wreak on the land is reduced — or so the cattle industry wants you to believe.

-The reality is this proposed new livestock “management” technique, which is supposed to more closely mimic grazing habits of native-to-America animals like bison, requires enormous amounts of land, and more inputs of water and food (vegetation and/or grain) than simply encouraging humans to eat more plants directly.
+Simply encouraging people to eat more plant-based foods (which is also much healthier than a meat and dairy-laden diet) reduces greenhouse gas generation substantially more than new livestock “management” techniques, attempting to mimic grazing habits of native-to-America animals like bison.
+Moving the same millions of cattle around would requires enormously more amounts of land, and enormously morewater and food (vegetation and/or grain).
 Especially in an increasingly drought-stricken American West, raising cattle for people to eat (and drink their milk) is an incredibly inefficient and ecologically destructive way of feeding humanity.

-As with claims that “grass-fed” cows do less ecological damage than the millions of cows in industrial feedlots, all these practices do little or nothing to reduce the overall methane emissions of cows which are a major GHG (greenhouse gas) driver of the global heating.
+Claims that “grass-fed” cows do less ecological damage than the millions of cows in industrial feedlots simply ignore the methane emissions of cows which are a major GHG (greenhouse gas) driver of the global heating.

 Livestock farming is on course to guzzle half the world’s carbon budget, so why won’t governments discuss it?